-Once you complete the steps, you’ll have a better understanding on the successfully installed updates, as well as those updates that failed to installed.
+Once you complete the steps, you’ll have a better understanding about the successfully installed updates, as well as those updates that failed to installed.

-Also, if an update failed to install, you’ll notice an error code message that you can use to research online to find out the reason and the steps to fix the problem.
+Also, if an update failed to install, you’ll notice an error code message, which you can use to research online to find out the reason and the steps to fix the problem.

 If you click the link for each update, you’ll be directed to a Microsoft support website, which will offer more insights about the changes, improvements, and known issues (if any) about that particular update.

 Microsoft hasn’t completely moved all the update settings to this app, which means that if an update is causing problems, you’ll need to click the “Uninstall updates” link to open Control Panel to remove it.

 Check Windows 10 update history using Command Prompt